caojohnny/orbital/README.md

 # Build

-Requires CMake and a C compiler to build.
+Requires CMake and a C99 compiler to build.
 Requires LibSDL2 to be installed on your system (`sudo apt-get install libsdl2-dev` on Debian) and OpenGL (`sudo apt-get install libgl1-mesa-dev` or native GPU driver) to run.